xp44mm/Notebook/Compilers/Finite Automata.md

 ## 3.7 From Regular Expressions to Automata

 The regular expression is the notation of choice for describing lexical analyzers and other pattern-processing software, as was reflected in Section 3.5.
-How­ever, implementation of that software requires the simulation of a DFA, as in Algorithm 3.18, or,perhaps simulation of an NFA.
+However, implementation of that software requires the simulation of a DFA, as in Algorithm 3.18, or,perhaps simulation of an NFA.
 Because an NFA often has a choice of move on an input symbol ( as Fig. 3.24 does on input a from state 0) or on ε ( as Fig. 3.26 does from state 0), or even a choice of making a transition on ε or on a real input symbol, its simulation is less straightforward than for a DFA.
 Thus often it is important to convert an NFA to a DFA that accepts the same language.

 In this section we shall first show how to convert NFA's to DFA's.
-Then, we use this technique, known as "the subset construction," to give a useful algo­rithm for simulating NFA's directly, in situations ( other than lexical analysis ) where the NFA-to-DFA conversion takes more time than the direct simulation.
-Next, we show how to convert regular expressions to NFA's, from which a DFA can be constr u cted if desired.
+Then, we use this technique, known as "the subset construction," to give a useful algorithm for simulating NFA's directly, in situations ( other than lexical analysis ) where the NFA-to-DFA conversion takes more time than the direct simulation.
+Next, we show how to convert regular expressions to NFA's, from which a DFA can be constructed if desired.
 We conclude with a discussion of the time-space tradeoffs inherent in the various methods for implementing regular expressions, and see how to choose the appropriate method for your application.

 ### 3.7.1 Conversion of an NFA to a DFA